 Cycling and climbing by bike the top climbs in the United States including the Top 10 which we have thoroughly documented 1.
 Mauna Kea, 2.
 Haleakala, 3.
 Mt Washington Auto Rd, 4.
 Pikes Peak, 5.
 Kaloko Dr, 6.
 Onion Valley Rd, 7.
 Horseshoe Meadows Rd, 8.
 Mauna Loa, 9.
 Waipoli Rd, and 10.
 White Mountain.

 Climbing hills and mountains in the United States is certainly different from cycling in places like France and Italy where there is such a long history of cycling.
 All of the Grand Tours (Tour de France, Giro d'Italia and Vuelta a España) are in Europe.
-However, the US does boast one Elite Stage Race in the Tour of California (held every year since 2006, as of 2019) which attracts top tier cyclists and cycling teams.
+However, the US did boast one Elite Stage Race in the Tour of California (held every year from 2006 through 2019, though on hiatus as of 2020) which attracted top tier cyclists and cycling teams.

-There are some unbelievably challenging as well as scenic bike climbs in the United States.
-US cycling climbs are much more spread out than in Europe, although there are several climbing areas in the US which boast a high concentration of HC and world class climbs by bike that are in close enough proximity to ride them from a central hub.
-There are also two Top World Climb Area in the US: Owens Valley (11 HC in a 50 mile radius) and Hawaii (Big Island + Maui; #1 Hardest World Bike Climb + #1 Longest World Bike Climb).
+Even without the same cycling history as Europe boasts, there are still many unbelievably challenging as well as scenic bike climbs in the United States.
+US cycling climbs are much more spread out than in Europe, although there are several climbing areas in the US which offer a high concentration of HC and world class climbs by bike that are in close enough proximity to ride them from a central hub.
+There are also two Top World Climb Areas in the US: Owens Valley (11 HC in a 50 mile radius) and Hawaii (Big Island + Maui; #1 Hardest World Bike Climb + #1 Longest World Bike Climb).

 Onion Valley Road, Owens Valley, California